 Both laboratories, which cosponsored the event with the i-GATE Innovation Hub, have clean energy technologies for which they would like to find commercial partners to develop further.

-U.S. Rep. Eric Swalwell gave opening remarks at the event.
+About the photos: U.S. Rep. Eric Swalwell gave opening remarks at the event.
 He said clean technology is important for region’s economy and that more partnerships should be formed between the public and private sectors.

 The panel Discussion members are, from left: Brandon Cardwell, VP of i-GATE Innovation Hub, Brian Steel, cop direct of Cleatech to Market program, Rob Lamkin of Cool Earth Solar, Andy McIlroy, Sandia’s senior manager of the Livermore Valley Open Campus, and Betsy Cantwell, director of Economic Development at LLNL.